 Advances in anatomy and surgery

-During the 16th, 17th, and 18th centuries, anatomical knowledge increased enormously.
+During the sixteenth, seventeenth, and eighteenth centuries, anatomical knowledge increased enormously.
 William Harvey demonstrated the function of the heart and the circulation of the blood and Marcello Malpighi showed how blood was conveyed from artery to vein by means of numerous tiny capillaries.
 Two important surgeons of the 18th century were William Cheselden and John Hunter.
 The former made his name with operations for the removal of stones in the bladder but was also a good general surgeon and teacher.
 John Hunter was an experimenter as well as a surgeon.
 As a result of an experiment on a deer he learned that if an artery is tied, smaller arteries may grow and take over the functions of the main one.
 His first human patient to undergo such an operation had a tumor in an artery of the knee – a condition that formerly required amputation.
 The result was a complete success.